Table of Contents

 Beretta has a reputation for making fine hammer-fired DA/SA pistols, like the PX4 Storm, the battlefield-tested M9, and the full-size 92 series.
 The new for 2017 Beretta APX design is a major departure from these other pistols.
-The APX is their first striker-fired full-sized gun that uses a system where the breech is locked by the breech block which is cammed into the slide, instead of a M9-style tilting lock block and locked-breech short recoil system.
+The APX is their first striker-fired full-sized gun that uses a system where the breach is locked by the breech block which is cammed into the slide, instead of a M9-style tilting lock block and locked-breech short recoil system.
 It uses a removable, serialized chassis frame and can be modified with replaceable grip frames and allows reconfiguration.

 It seems to me that Beretta has aimed this durable gun at the tactical-duty target market.
 One of the features of this Beretta full-size gun is a loaded chamber indicator which is a small pin protrusion from the rear of the slide which indicates the chamber is loaded.
 (Remember, this is no substitution for following the safety rule of treating every gun like it is loaded.)
 I remembered a major self-defense related factor about this pin protrusion and will share that with you here later.
 Some models from other manufacturers also have various types and locations of loaded chamber indicators.